hpc2n/sphinx-lesson-template/content/motivation.rst

 .. figure:: img/functions_dep_tasks.png

-You may have noticed that the two tasks defined above contain some redundant information.
-More specifically, we can deduce the *task dependency* from the *data dependency*.
+If we know what is the **sequential order** to execute the tasks, then we can deduce that *task dependencies* from the *data dependencies*.
-In principle, there is no need to store the information relating to the task dependency.

 This is indeed what happens in practice as a programmer generally defines only

  - the task implementations, and
  - the input and output variables.

-So-called **runtime system** then deduces the task dependencies from this supplied information.
+So-called **runtime system** then deduces the task dependencies from the sequentially order and the input and output variables.
 We say that the task graph is constructed **implicitly**.
+The runtime system then executes the task in a **sequentially consistent order**.
-However, a runtime system may store only the task dependencies for performance reasons.
+That is, the runtime system may execute the task in any order as long as it respects the task dependencies.

 A task-graph can also be constructed **explicitly**, i.e. a programmer defines both